-- The Crime Victims Compensation Program is also responsible for payments to providers of Sexual Assault Forensic Exams (SAFE) and Forensic Exams for Physically Abused Children. - Administration of federal Juvenile Justice and Delinquency Prevention Act (JJDP) funds, Delinquency and Youth Violence Prevention (Title V) funds, and Juvenile Accountability Incentive Block grant (JAIBG) funds from the U.S Department of Justice for projects to improve the juvenile justice in Missouri and provide staff support for the state Juvenile Justice Advisory Group (JJAG). - Administration of federal Justice Assistance Grant (JAG) funds from the U.S. Department of Justice for projects to assist local law enforcement agencies in crime and violence control, in addition to the state funding for multi-jurisdictional task forces. - Administration of the Paul Coverdell National Forensic Sciences Improvement Act (NFSIA) grant funds from the United States National Institute of Justice to fund crime laboratories and medical examiner's offices. - Administration of federal STOP Violence Against Women Act (VAWA); and State Services to Victims Fund (SSVF); which provide funds to local service providers, law enforcement agencies, prosecutors, and other public and private nonprofit agencies to assist crime victims in Missouri. - Administration of the Peace Officer Standards and Training (POST) Program which deals with the certification of peace officers who have received training specified by Chapter 590 RSMo as well as the licensing for Corporate Security Officers and provide staff support for the Peace Officer Standards and Training (POST) Commission. - Administration of the Missouri Crime Prevention Information Center as specified in Section 589.300 to 589.310, RSMo. - Administration of the Law Enforcement Equipment Program (LEEP) as provided through appropriations. - Administration of excess military surplus property distributed to state and local law enforcement agencies to be used in counter-narcotics operations through the U.S. Department of Defense (DOD) Logistical Support Program. - Administration of the Missouri Crime Laboratory Upgrade Program, which includes the disbursement of state funds to aid in the operation of state crime labs as specified in Chapter 595, RSMo, subject to appropriations. - Administration of the State Cyber Crime Grant Program, which provides funding to law enforcement agencies and cyber crime task forces for training and salaries of detectives and computer forensic personnel whose focus is investigating internet sex crimes against
+- \The Crime Victims Compensation Program is also responsible for payments to providers of Sexual Assault Forensic Exams (SAFE) and Forensic Exams for Physically Abused Children. - \Administration of federal Juvenile Justice and Delinquency Prevention Act (JJDP) funds, Delinquency and Youth Violence Prevention (Title V) funds, and Juvenile Accountability Incentive Block grant (JAIBG) funds from the U.S Department of Justice for projects to improve the juvenile justice in Missouri and provide staff support for the state Juvenile Justice Advisory Group (JJAG). - \Administration of federal Justice Assistance Grant (JAG) funds from the U.S. Department of Justice for projects to assist local law enforcement agencies in crime and violence control, in addition to the state funding for multi-jurisdictional task forces. - \Administration of the Paul Coverdell National Forensic Sciences Improvement Act (NFSIA) grant funds from the United States National Institute of Justice to fund crime laboratories and medical examiner's offices. - \Administration of federal STOP Violence Against Women Act (VAWA); and State Services to Victims Fund (SSVF); which provide funds to local service providers, law enforcement agencies, prosecutors, and other public and private nonprofit agencies to assist crime victims in Missouri. - \Administration of the Peace Officer Standards and Training (POST) Program which deals with the certification of peace officers who have received training specified by Chapter 590 RSMo as well as the licensing for Corporate Security Officers and provide staff support for the Peace Officer Standards and Training (POST) Commission. - \Administration of the Blue Scholarship Program for individuals to attend law enforcement academies as provided through appropriations. - \Administration of grants to drug task forces as provided through appropriations. - \Administration of excess military surplus property distributed to state and local law enforcement agencies to be used in counter-narcotics operations through the U.S. Department of Defense (DOD) Logistical Support Program. - \Administration of the Missouri Crime Laboratory Upgrade Program, which includes the disbursement of state funds to aid in the operation of state crime labs as specified in Chapter 595, RSMo, subject to appropriations. - \Administration of the State Cyber Crime Grant Program, which provides funding to law enforcement agencies and cyber crime task forces for training and salaries of detectives and computer forensic personnel whose focus is investigating internet sex crimes against children. - \Administration of the funding of the Fallen Program for the spouse and children of emergency service personnel killed in the line of duty.

-- Administration of the funding of the Fallen Program for the spouse and children of emergency service personnel killed in the line of duty. - Administration of the Missouri Law Enforcement Assistance Program for the purposes to provide state financial and technical assistance to create or improve local law enforcement pilot programs. - Administration of the Pretrial Witness Protection Services Fund which could provide law enforcement agencies to apply and seek reimbursement for providing protective assistance to witnesses. - Administration of the Economic Distress Zone Fund for the purposes of providing funding to 501(c)(3) organizations that provide services to residents of the state of Missouri in areas of high incidents of crime and deteriorating infrastructure for the purpose of deterring criminal behavior. - Administration of the 988 Public Safety Fund for the purposes of providing services for peace officers to assist in coping with stress and potential psychological trauma resulting from a response to a critical incident or emotionally difficult event.
+- \Administration of the Local Violent Crime Prevention Program as provided through appropriations. - \Administration of the Pretrial Witness Protection Services Fund which could provide law enforcement agencies to apply and seek reimbursement for providing protective assistance to witnesses - \Administration of the Economic Distress Zone Fund for the purposes of providing funding to 501(c)(3) organizations that provide services to residents of the state of Missouri in areas of high incidents of crime and deteriorating infrastructure for the purpose of deterring criminal behavior. - \Administration of the 988 Public Safety Fund for the purposes of providing services for peace officers to assist in coping with stress and potential psychological trauma resulting from a response to a critical incident or emotionally difficult event.